PASSIONLab/BELLA/README.md

 -a : alignment score threshold [50]"
 -p : alignment x-drop factor [3]
 -e : error rate [0.15]
--z : skip the alignment [false]
+-z : skip the pairwise alignment [false]
+-w : relaxMargin parameter for alignment on edges [300] -c : alignment score deviation from the mean [0.1]
--w : epsilon parameter for filtering rule (alignment on edges) [300] -f : k-mer list from Jellyfish (required if #DEFINE JELLYFISH enabled)
+-v : PRECISE MODE, use adaptive alignment threshold [false] -x : ALIGNMENT CONSTRAINT, filter out alignment on edge [false] -f : k-mer list from Jellyfish (required if #DEFINE JELLYFISH enabled)
 ```
 **NOTE**: to use [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counting is necessary to enable **#DEFINE JELLYFISH.**

-The default version of BELLA is run with at most two shared k-mers.
-It can be run with all the shared k-mers enabling **#DEFINE ALLKMER** at the cost of increased running time.

 The multi-threading can be set either depending (a) on the maximum number of thread or (b) on the available RAM.
 Option (b) should be preferred when medium to large genomes are used.
-It requires to enable **#DEFINE RAM** in mtspgemm2017/multiply.h as well as the kind of Operating System used, macOS or Linux.
+It requires to enable **#DEFINE RAM** in mtspgemm2017/overlapping.h as well as the kind of Operating System used, macOS or Linux.

-The default version of BELLA is run with the filtering rule disabled.
-It can be enabled uncommenting **#DEFINE FILTERING_RULE** in mtspegemm2017/multiply.h.

 ## Output Format